ThioJoe/SRT-To-SSML/README.md

   - Warning: Not many neural TTS services support this duration feature, so this may not work as expected.
 - It also calculates the time difference between the end of one subtitle line and the beginning of the next, and uses that as the `time` attribute for the `break` tag at the end of each text line.
 This is also to keep it in sync with the original video.

+# Use Cases
+- Enables automated translation and dubbing of videos while keeping the dub in sync.
+You can simply translate the text portions of the subtitles before feeding it into the script.
+This allows the translations of each line remain the same length of the original speech, so the generated speech should theoretically be a drop-in replacement of the original.

 ### SSML Options Changeable With Variables
 - Language
 - TTS Voice Name